Regis Cordic: Move to Los Angeles

 In 1965, CBS Radio offered Cordic the morning drive-time spot at KNX (AM) in Los Angeles.
 The spot was being vacated by Bob Crane, who was leaving radio to star in Hogan's Heroes.
 Cordic accepted the offer in July 1965, but KDKA owner Westinghouse Broadcasting Corporation refused to release Cordic from his contract until it ended in November 1965.
 KNX's morning ratings dropped precipitously during the four months that the show had no permanent host.
 They improved somewhat when Cordic arrived, but not enough to offset the drop, and the station switched to an all-news format after 18 months with Cordic as the morning host.
 The flair for Pittsburgh-centered satire, it seems, was difficult for Cordic to import to the more sophisticated Los Angeles radio market, despite the successes of similar personalities like Jim Hawthorne.

 While he lived in Los Angeles, Cordic regularly flew back to Pittsburgh to tape segments for WTAE-TV's Sunday Afternoon Movie, giving detailed background information about the films presented.

 Cordic, still being paid for the remaining time under his KNX contract, studied acting, and began to get television roles.
 He first appeared on television in The Monkees in 1967 and The Flying Nun in 1968.
 He had small parts in a few films, but was primarily a television actor.
 Over the years, he appeared several times on Gunsmoke, and also had roles in Kung Fu, Nichols, Columbo, Rockford Files, Barnaby Jones, The Waltons, and McCloud, among many others.

 From the late 1970s until 1991, he was heard in cartoon voice roles, starting with The Scooby-Doo/Dynomutt Hour in 1976, and also including Jabberjaw, Spider-Man, The Incredible Hulk, Transformers, and a voice part in the 1977 animated film The Mouse and His Child.
 Cordic had an uncredited part as a featured party guest in Woody Allen's 1973 movie, Sleeper.

 Cordic returned to morning radio for a brief time in late 1981, taking over at oldies station KRLA/Pasadena.
 He signed on for a year, but left the job after just four months.
-He spent the rest of his career in the lucrative voice-over field, lending his voice to many national commercials.
+He spent the rest of his career doing voice-over work, lending his voice to many national commercials.

 Cordic died in Los Angeles of brain cancer in 1999, one month short of his 73rd birthday.
 He was buried in Glendale's Forest Lawn Memorial Park Cemetery.